kinoute/typora-hivacruz-theme/README.md

 The theme is usable on macOS right now with most of the features implemented but on Windows/Linux, the preferences panel might look weird and the rendering might look different.

+For that matter, Issues and Pull Requests are very welcome!

 ## Screenshots

 ### Articles